 Yes both definitely... there is also out of this a bar that came out of FC Magnet Mitte certain people are running and there is a Coffee to go and a bakery as well, and it all came about from people that are my mates from football.

-Last question that a really good friend of mine from Berlin, who you might know but who’s name I can’t reveal requested I ask you and that is and I quote “How does Dixon remain a male sex icon for many of the lady fans out there with your weird shirts and crazy hair?
+Last question that a really good friend of mine from Berlin, who you might know but who’s name I can’t reveal requested I ask you and I quote “How does Dixon remain a male sex icon for many of the lady fans out there with his weird shirts and crazy hair?

 You will see tonight….
 Ha ha ha...ha ha….. well maybe..